Background pattern

 • heart attack,

-• mini-stroke or transient ischemic attack (TIA) symptoms, known as transient ischemic attack (TIA),
+• symptoms of a mini-stroke or temporary stroke, known as a transient ischemic attack (TIA),

 • orthostatic hypotension (dizziness or fainting when standing up after sitting or lying down),